DafyddL/Data_402_NoSQL/using_mongodb.md

 use starwars
 db.characters.find({name:"Luke Skywalker"})
 ```
+Make sure to be using the starwars database.
+Then find all entries with name "Luke Skywalker"

 Return the value of name and eye_colour only, from the "chewbacca" document
 ```
 db.characters.find({name:"Chewbacca"},{name: 1, eye_color: 1})
 ```
+Command runs to find all entries with name "Chewbacca" and only return the name and eye_color.

 Find a way to check the species name of admiral ackbar, this is in an embedded document ("Species")
 ```
 db.characters.find({name: "Ackbar"}, {species: 1})
 ```
+Command runs to find all entries with name "Ackbar" and only returns the species name
 ### Exercise 6
 Write a query that gives us only the names + homeworld names of humans in the database?
 ```
 db.characters.find({"species.name":"Human"},{name:1,"homeworld.name":1})
 ```
+Command runs and finds all entries with species name "human" and returns only their name and homeworld name.
 ### Exercise 7
 Write a query that gives us all the entries that have an eye_colour of either "yellow" or "orange"

 ```
 db.characters.find({$or: [{eye_colour: "yellow"}, {eye_colour: "orange"}]})
 ```
+Command runs and find all entries which match either their eye_color being orange or yellow.

 ### Exercise 8
 You can combine filters using $and or $or